India acts to repair reputation as drugs exporter

 "It is a challenge for us," P.V.
 Appaji, director general of Pharmexcil, told reporters.
 "But in future it can be a positive for us because it will help us improve the dark areas."

-The industry, in collaboration with the Ministry of Commerce, is organizing the 'iPHEX' international summit in Mumbai from May 21-23 to address buyers' concerns.
+The industry, in collaboration with the Ministry of Commerce, is organising the 'iPHEX' international summit in Mumbai from May 21-23 to address buyers' concerns.

 Over 500 importers and 25 regulators from U.S., Europe, Africa and Latin America are likely to attend the meet, some of whom would visit plants and meet Indian regulators.